Optimistic Event Driven Simulation / Mixed Mode Simulation

 Time Quantization & Parallel Programming

 Time is generally represented as a fixed point value.
-Because the speed of light is finite, about a foot per nanosecond, we can be assured that an event can’t cause an event any sooner than that.
+Because the speed of light is finite, about a foot per nanosecond, we can be assured that an event can’t cause an event any sooner than the time it takes for light to get between nodes.

 Partitioning